ronaldkaptein/Alcyone/readme.md

 If wanted, the style of the website can be changed by editing the file `user.css` in the `content` directory.
 There is also a file
 `alcyone.css` in the main directory, but it is advised not to edit this file, because it may be changed during an update, in which case user changes are lost.
 The user can override the settings in `alcyone.css` in `user.css`.
+For changes to the style on mobile displays onle, user_mobile.css should be used, overriding the default settings in alcyone_mobile.css

 ## Advanced